2022phyro/Aliens_a_game/README.md

 # ALIENS A GAME

 Being a great fan of games, I decided to try my hand at pygame to see what I could do.
 To be honest, I followed the classic model of
-Aliens and I guess I was lacking in iddeas.
+Aliens and I guess I was lacking in ideas.
 My game is almost complete but it has a flaw for now.
-Ther is no pause to make sure that you will be engrossed :laughing:
+There is no pause to make sure that you will be engrossed :laughing:
 Here are the source files for this game To play it though I made it using pygame.
 If you have pygame installed then its alright.
 If you don't not to worry

 ## Controls :scroll: